ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 If a user is not found: you **will** have to create an account for them.
 To do this, you can use the editable form in the next cell.

-The editable cell will allow you to choose each contact that you'd like to register, and will autofill the information (including an attemped username). **The password should be left blank**.
+The editable cell will allow you to choose each contact that you'd like to register, and will autofill the information (including a suggested username). **The password should be left blank**.
 Once you are happy with the form, click `Add User`.
 Then you can repeat by selecting the next contact, etc.

 Once all contacts have Plone accounts (new or otherwise) you are finished.

 #### Task list checkpoint

-In gitlab, this task can be completed at this stage:
+In Gitlab, this task can be completed at this stage:

 `- [ ] - NAME [OTN only] create new project repo users ("Create Plone Folders and Add Users" notebook)`